Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conclusions

 \subsubsection{Applications to cryptography and quantum tasks in space-time}

 The concept of clustering captures signalling between sets of nodes without signalling between individual nodes.
 This is a property that is necessary for the security of cryptographic protocols such as the one-time pad and secret sharing schemes \cite{PhysRevA.59.1829, PhysRevA.61.042311, PhysRevA.59.162}, where information is distributed over multiple systems and cannot be recovered from a subset thereof.
-This is also similar to the desired properties of quantum error correcting codes \cite{Gottesmanphd, Cleve1999} that are intimately linked to quantum information-processing tasks in space-time such as summoning \cite{Kent_2012_summon, Kent_2012_tasks, Hayden2016}, where achieving the task efficiently can require quantum information to be cleverly distributed over multiple space-time locations.
+This is also similar to the desired properties of quantum error correcting codes \cite{Gottesmanphd, Cleve1999} that are intimately linked to quantum information processing tasks in space-time such as summoning \cite{Kent_2012_summon, Kent_2012_tasks, Hayden2016}, where achieving the task efficiently can require quantum information to be cleverly distributed over multiple space-time locations.
+Within the language of tensor networks, some examples of this have previously been studied in \cite{Cotler2019}.
 Developing a causal modelling approach to such protocols, and investigating the applications of these concepts there, hence presents an intriguing inter-disciplinary avenue for future research.